codex-academy/BalloonKata/index.md

 ## Pop, pop!

+**During the party**
-* During the party, 5 red balloons, 1 blue balloon and 3 yellow balloons popped :-/ How many people won’t have balloons?
+ > 5 red balloons, 1 blue balloon and 3 yellow balloons popped :-/ How many people won’t have balloons?

 * Which colour has the most balloons, and which one has the least?